Before I met Scott, I knew the following about golf:

 The late Robin Williams explained golf and the Scots best.

-He’s classic and exactly how I think they came up with it!
+He’s a bloody legend and exactly how I think they came up with it!

-Unfortunately for me I can’t escape it.
+Unfortunately, for me I can’t escape it.
 Given my limited knowledge previously, now I know more than I ever cared to.
-I know who has won the last few major championships, what a major championship is and their names!
+I know who has won the last few major championships and what a major championship even is.
 I even know the name of the famous bridge that all the “greats” have been pictured on.
 The Swilcan Bridge, see below.
-Currently it’s guarded by rope like a turtle’s eggs who need protection from the evil in the world.
+Currently, it’s guarded by rope like a turtle’s eggs who need protection from the evil in the world.

 I’m not telling you this to be impressed with my new skill set, this has all happened against my will.
 I’m a highly intelligent person and therefore when knowledge is beat into me I’m going to retain it.